Tyson Beckford Claims Chris Brown Is On Drugs During ‘WWHL’ Appearance

 — Vibe Magazine (@VibeMagazine) March 20, 2017

 Chris Brown and Soulja Boy’s feud that turned into a boxing match that never happened all started because around the beginning of the year, Soulja liked one of Karruche’s pictures on Instagram.
-That wasn’t the only incident in 2017 regarding Chris and Karrueche either, and the up-and-coming actress doesn’t want to deal with his drama anymore.
+That wasn’t the only incident in 2017 regarding Chris and Karrueche either and the up and coming actress doesn’t want to deal with his drama anymore.

 Karrueche Tran recently filed and received a temporary restraining order against Chris Brown that required him to stay away from Tran and her immediate family.
 Karrueche was back in court on March 9 to make that restraining order permanent and claims that Chris was still threatening her and her family because she didn’t want to take him back.